FAQ

 • At this time, our sliding scale list is full.
 However, we may have reduced rates for student interns and life coach.
 Please ask admin staff if this is available.

-• Our self-pay options for therapy range from $125-$175 per 50-minute session.
-Our student intern rate is $35 per session and life coach is $60 per session.
+• Our self-pay options for therapy range from $150-$175 per 50-minute session.

 • LMHC level therapist is licensed with the State of Florida as a Licensed Mental Health Counselor.
 They have a minimum of a Masters degree in psychology or counseling, have completed an internship, passed the National Clinical Mental Health Counseling Exam, and completed at least 2 years post masters clinical hours under a Board Certified qualified supervisor.